-One area where public administrators are making significant improvements involves the SDH, where the government addresses the underlying causes of poor health, before problems arise.
-SDH cover many different aspects of a person’s life, such as: education, environment and food security.
+One area where public administrators are making significant improvements involves the SDH, where the government addresses the underlying causes of poor health before problems arise.
+SDH covers many different aspects of a person’s life, such as education, environment, and food security.

 Through programs, public administrators seek to eliminate negative SDH.
 Examples of program success include:

 - Let’s Move designed as a program to educate children about the need to exercise and eat healthy food, the program made strides to end childhood obesity.

 - Free school lunch programs that ensure students have access to at least one healthy meal each day